cloudmesh/pi/content/en/tutorial/k3s-cluster/index.md

 {{% pageinfo %}}

-Install, verify, and uninstall K3s on a cluster of Raspberry Pis running Raspberry OS or Ubuntu.
+Install, manage, operate, and uninstall K3s on a cluster of Raspberry Pis running Raspberry OS or Ubuntu.

 **Learning Objectives**

-* Learn how to ...
+* Learn how to easily install, manage, operate, and unisntall a K3S cluster using `cms`.

 **Topics covered**